 So, if you are diving in cold water and/or working hard use the next depth and the next time on the decompression table, or be conservative with the dive computer.
 If you are fat do the same, as well as get some exercise.
 Drink plenty of fluids, and wait several hours after diving before heating the body.
 Take 50 mg/day of vitamin B6 everyday.
 Stay away from the maximum times allowed at depth on the tables or the computer, and if you are diving everyday for a week or more, take a day off in the middle to allow some of the "slow" tissues to return to normal atmospheric pressure.
 Lastly, breathe normally while diving.
-Do not "skip breathe" to make your air last longer.
+Do not "skip breathe" to make your air last longer because CO2 changes the risk.
 Remember, it could cost you about $40,000 to treat a case of decompression illness.

 Dan Leigh, in the DAN magazine, Alert Diver (January/February 2006): "The Utila Chamber is the only one on the island....(Jim) Engel said the chamber used to handle more than 20 divers a year, but that number is now reduced from previous years.
 'The chamber enabled us to gather research and interview divers about their diving,' he said.
 'We found that as many as 90 percent of divers were dehydrated.
 We met with the shops and instructors and they all have been pushing a lot of water down their divers and have cut our cases to almost none.'"

 David Buch, in the DAN magazine, Alert Diver (7/8 2004): "...heavy smokers who manifested DCI were almost twice as likely to have more severe symptoms than mild symptoms.
 Approximately 37 percent of injured heavy smokers showed severe symptoms, whereas only about 24 percent of nonsmokers manifested severe symptoms."